-We held a contest this month and asked our LinkedIn community to tell us about the unique things they’ve done to keep their teams and colleagues engaged and upbeat while working remotely.
-The submissions were so great, we wanted to share and hope these ideas will help leaders maintain a positive environment, create strong team bonds, and bring more enjoyment to each day.
+We held a contest and asked our LinkedIn community to tell us about the unique things they’ve done to keep their teams and colleagues engaged and upbeat while working remotely.
+We wanted to share some of our favorite submissions to help leaders maintain a positive environment, create strong team bonds, and bring more enjoyment to each day.

 Involve your team in the planning